New Heinz Ketchup Ad Is Taken From ‘Mad Men’ Episode

 — Heinz Ketchup (@HeinzKetchup_US) March 14, 2017

-Henry John Heinz founded the company in 1869 but its ketchup didn’t begin to roll out until 1871.
+Henry John Heinz founded the company in 1869, but its ketchup didn’t begin to roll out until 1871.
 It has been the number one brand ever since.
-Helping to keep the #1 spot is marketing.
+Helping to keep the No. 1 spot is marketing.
 In 1896, Mr. Heinz came up with the slogan, “57 Varieties.”
 According to Heinz’s website, he saw an ad for “21 styles of shoes” and was inspired to use the “lucky number” of 57 in his advertising even though the company offered over 60 products at the time.
-Today Heinz has more than 5,700 products but is still known for “57 Varieties.”
+Today, Heinz has more than 5,700 products, but it is still known for “57 Varieties.”

 In 1869, Heinz wanted customers to see the “purity and the quality” in every product, so it began packaging its products in glass bottles.
 Nineteen years after Heinz ketchup arrived on store shelves, the company created its iconic octagonal-shaped glass bottle.
-Other marketing that worked over the years include:
+Other marketing campaigns that worked over the years include the following.

 - In 1968, the brand introduced foil ketchup packets for fast food restaurants.